cronvel/nextgen-events/README.md

 Contexts are really useful, it handles a collection of listeners.
 At first glance, it looks like a sort of namespace for listeners.
-But it can do more than that: you can turn a context off, so every listener tied to this context will not be triggered anymore, then turn it on and they will be available again.
+But it can do more than that: you can turn a context off, so every listener tied to this context will not be triggered anymore.
+Then turn it on and they will be available again.

 You can even switch a context into queue mode: the listeners tied to it will not be triggered, but events for those listeners will be stored in the context.
 When the context is resumed, all retained events will trigger their listeners.